Chapmans Peak Drive is not only one of Cape Town's most popular attractions, but also one of the world’s most popular scenic drives.

 At the other end of Chapman's Peak Drive, there is the quaint village of Noordhoek.
 Noordhoek's Long Beach, one of my family's favorite beaches in Cape Town is also very popular with families and horse riding is possible on this beach.
 Should the scenic road be closed due to heavy storms or during race day, all the villages to the south of this scenic drive, such as Noordhoek and Kommetjie can be reached via Ou Kaapse Weg, another scenic drive around Cape Town.

-Chapmans Peak Drive will be reserved for cyclists and closed for the general traffic from Saturday 7 March 2015 at 18h00 until Sunday, 8 March, roughly around 17h00.
+Chapmans Peak Drive will be reserved for cyclists and closed for the general traffic from Saturday 7 March 2020 at 18h00 until Sunday, 8 March, 17h00.
 Please check for other road closures in Cape Town due to the cycle race.

-If you want to know more about the Cape Argus Race and the route please click on this link to learn more about the cycletour.
+If you want to know more about the Cape Town cycle tour and the route please click on this link to learn more about the cycle tour.

-If you plan to join the race, have a great day at the Cape Argus Cycle Race and have a safe journey!
+If you plan to join the race, have a great day at the Cape's best cycle race and have a safe journey!
 And all the best to our big boys!